How To Say Crazy In Italian

 • Originale: While not a direct translation of "crazy," originale means "original" or "unique."
 It can be used to describe someone who is different or unconventional in a positive way.
 Sometimes, being originale can border on being perceived as slightly "crazy," but in an endearing way.

 To further understand these terms, it's helpful to consider their historical and cultural context.
 Italy, like many cultures, has a long history of grappling with mental illness and eccentricity.
-In the past, those deemed "crazy" were often stigmatized and marginalized.
+Still, in the past, those deemed "crazy" were often stigmatized and marginalized.
 While attitudes have evolved, some of the older terms for "crazy" still carry a negative connotation.

 Trends and Latest Developments